-The first reference is the Istituto Nazionale di Geofisica e Vulcanologia, the Italian body in charge for the seismic monitoring in Italy.
-The data it provides is available across multiple channels, but primarily through the website terremoti.ingv.it.
-Here earthquakes are classified according to date (from the most to the least recent), magnitude (from the strongest to the weakest) and the zone.
+The first reference is the Istituto Nazionale di Geofisica e Vulcanologia (INGV), in charge for the seismic monitoring in Italy.
+The information it provides is available across multiple channels, but primarily through the terremoti.ingv.it website.
+Here earthquakes are classified according to date (from most to least recent), magnitude (from strongest to weakest) and zone.

-The data comes directly from the Seismic Room of the INGV where the operators assigned to seismic monitoring working 24 hours a day, 7 days a week validate the outputs within 30 minutes from the earthquake.
+Data comes directly from the INGV Seismic Room, where operators assigned to seismic monitoring work 24/7 to validate the outputs within 30 minutes from the earthquake.

-The same data is available on the INGVterremoti app, which also allows you to sort earthquakes based on the distance from where you are (therefore particularly useful for understanding if the vibration we felt was a real shock or just our imagination).
+The same data is available on the INGVterremoti app, which also allows the sorting of earthquakes based on the distance from where one is (thus particularly useful for understanding if the vibration we felt was a real shock or just our imagination).

 Bonus: the app contains a “Story Maps” section that collects insights into the most relevant events of the recent past.

 United States Geological Survey

 Across the pond the United States Geological Survey (USGS) is the reference.
 Like INGV, also USGS is involved in the seismic monitoring at the national and global scale and makes its data available on its website and social media, mainly Twitter.
 On this platform there are seven USGS accounts dedicated to earthquakes: from the bot account that posts real time data, to the one dedicated to outreach, up to the one dedicated to seismic instrumentation and the one of the ShakeAlert programme, an early warning system to alert the population a few seconds before an earthquake strikes (they may seem a few, but especially when it comes to big magnitude earthquakes, these few seconds can become crucial).